wamdam/backy2/README.rst

 ------

 Benji is currently somewhere between alpha and beta quality.
-It passes all included tests with the exception of NBD.
-So NBD is probably broken right now and needs some minor work.
+It passes all included tests.
 The documentation is mostly up-to-date but the web site is not.
-Installation with ``pip install`` should work fine.

 Benji requires **Python 3.6.5 or newer** because older Python versions have some shortcomings in the concurrent.futures implementation which lead to an